 - Travelers to regions with increased rates of hepatitis B

-- People with chronic liver disease, kidney disease, HIV infection, or diabetes
+- People with chronic liver disease, kidney disease, HIV infection, infection with hepatitis C, or diabetes

 - Anyone who wants to be protected from hepatitis B